nluka/Ctructure/README.md

 ### Issues

-If you unexpected behaviour or failures, please create an [issue](https://github.com/nluka/Ctructure/issues).
+If you encounter unexpected behaviour or failures, please create an [issue](https://github.com/nluka/Ctructure/issues).

 ### Contributing